 Frequently asked questions.

-• Our building is divided into two separate parts, one portion of the building is the café which is managed by Trilogy Kitchen.
-They are open from 7am to 2pm Tues - Friday.
-Closed on Mondays.
+Our building is divided into two separate parts, one portion of the building is the café which is managed by Trilogy Kitchen.
+They are open from 8am to 2pm, Wednesday - Sunday.
+Closed on Mondays & Tuesdays.

 NO READMITTANCE!
 Please plan accordingly before entering our space for your visit.
 Any drink orders made at the café can be delivered to the cat area for your convenience.